zzsc2222/booz_xform/README.md

 # booz_xform
-**A parallel code in MATLAB of the transformation from VMEC to Boozer coordinates.**
+**A parallel code in MATLAB of the transformation from VMEC to Boozer coordinates, which is also supported for visualization.**